EmpPowiUDE/NovalandGuide/docs/source/Election.rst

 Introduce Parties
 ==========================
-To introduce the parties, it is sufficient to show a text with the corresponding image on the page to the participating individuals.
+To introduce the parties, we show a text on the party with the corresponding party logo to the participants.
 Columns are used to ensure that the text is displayed next to the image.
 These columns can be modified in terms of style using CSS code on the page or in the stylesheet.
 The following CSS code can be used to style the columns: